gireeshmg/frontend-starter-kit/README.md

 * bower.json
 This file has bower dependent file configurations
 * gulpfile.js
 This is the entry file for the gulp.
 Main tasks sequence like default and dev are configured here.
 * /tasks/*.js
 All the gulp tasks are split into multiple files to de-clutter the gulpfile.js

+## License:
+This project is licensed under the MIT License